nolash/weechat-pss/README.md

 * Connect to node
 * Add recipients to node's address book
-* Send message to recipient
+* Send pss message to recipient
-* Receive messages received by node while connected to it
+* Receive pss messages received by node while connected to it
 * Added recipients persist across sessions
+* Create, read and write to multiuser chat rooms using swarm feeds

 (if you send a message and there is noone listening on the other node, they won't get the message later on.
 This is regardless of whether the node even is up or not.)